 - 16 oz Oysters Everywhere sells them a little different, that's OK, the flouring mix works for all amounts

-- 1 tbsp Creole Seasoning Tony's or Ol Bay or to taste
+- 1 tablespoon Creole Seasoning Tony's or Ol Bay or to taste

-- 1 tsp Dried Oregano Crush in the palm of your hand to release the natural oils
+- 1 teaspoon Dried Oregano Crush in the palm of your hand to release the natural oils

-- 1 tsp Dried Thyme Crush in the palm of your hand to release the natural oils
+- 1 teaspoon Dried Thyme Crush in the palm of your hand to release the natural oils

 - Salt To Your Taste